syncfusion-content/javascript-docs/js/ReportViewer/Toolbar-Customization.md

 ---

 # Toolbar Customization
-You can hide the component toolbar and show customized user interface or customize toolbar icons, element’s appearances using templates and Report Viewer properties.
+You can hide the component toolbar to show customized user interface or to customize the toolbar icons and element’s appearances using the templates and Report Viewer properties.

 ## Hide parameter block and toolbar items
 To hide toolbar items, set the [`toolbarSettings`](../api/ejreportviewer#members:toolbarsettings) property.
-Set the items property as ToolbarItems.Parameters to remove parameter button from toolbar and hide the parameter block.
+The following code can be used to remove the parameter option from the toolbar and hide the parameter block.

 {% highlight javascript %}
         <script type="text/javascript">